Geometric model for the electron spin correlation

 The paper is organized as follows.
-Section II contains a brief introduction to the quantum description of the bipartite singlet state, and an explanation of the disaggregation of the correlation $C_{Q}(\boldsymbol{a},\boldsymbol{b})$ on the basis of the spin projection eigenfunctions associated with the directions $(\boldsymbol{a},\boldsymbol{b})$, entailing a partitioning of the probability space dependent on $(\boldsymbol{a},\boldsymbol{b})$.
-In Section III a (local hidden-variable) distribution function is derived, and the quantum spin correlation for the entangled state is constructed on this basis.
+Section 2 contains a brief introduction to the quantum description of the bipartite singlet state, followed by a discussion of the disaggregation of the correlation $C_{Q}(\boldsymbol{a},\boldsymbol{b})$ on the basis of the spin projection eigenfunctions associated with the directions $(\boldsymbol{a},\boldsymbol{b})$.
+The correlation operator is thus expressed in terms of the projection operators in the product space of the individual spin spaces.
+In Section 3 a generic distribution function $\rho(\phi)$ is obtained that reproduces the quantum spin correlation for the entangled state.
 A simple geometric model for the spin orientations serves to give concrete meaning to the quantum result.
-The theoretical discussion is translated in Section IV to the experimental language, in order to make contact with Bell-type tests.